radud30/Magazyn/README.md

 * [Screenshots](#screenshots)

 ## General Information
+Multifunction barcode scanner on your phone.
 Control and manage your products in the warehouse, store or have everything organized in your home.
 Create employee accounts and control the activities in the warehouse.

 ## Languages and Tools
 * Java